Overland Park Federal Criminal Defense Lawyers

 You may receive a target letter or a subpoena to appear before a grand jury.
 Target letters come from federal agents or prosecutors, and their purpose is to inform the recipient that he or she is a suspect in a federal criminal investigation.
 The letter should identify the crime you are alleged to have committed, but it may not be very clear.
 Grand jury subpoenas can be issued to people who may be indicted or who may have information about a person or business believed to have participated in a crime.
 Because target letters and grand jury subpoenas generally issue when charges are imminent, it is important to contact an experienced federal criminal defense attorney right away.

 Finally, federal agents may execute a search warrant at your home or your business but not arrest you on site.
-That does not mean you will not be arrested or charged.
+That does not mean you will not be arrested or charged later.
 Particularly if law enforcement officers seize computers, tablets, phones, and other electronic devices, they simply may want or need to review that evidence before filing criminal charges.
 Contact JHC’s experienced federal defense lawyers in Overland Park and begin preparing your defense.

 Our Overland Park federal crime attorneys represent clients at the pre-charge stage and act as their representatives when law enforcement officers come calling.
 We protect our clients’ constitutional rights and, when possible, negotiate deals to prevent charges from being filed or to limit the scope of the charges ultimately brought.